GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The cost of adding a feature isn’t just the time it takes to code it.
-The cost also includes the addition of an obstacle to future expansion.
-The trick is to pick the features that don’t fight each other.
+> ### I'm convinced that about half of what separates the successful entrepreneurs from the non-successful ones is pure perseverance.
+It is so hard.
 >
-> ~ *John Carmack*
+> ~ *Steve Jobs*

 ---
 ## 🏎 Quick Facts